U.S. military prepares options for possible Sudan evacuation | Law-Order

 Two U.S. officials said a decision on a possible evacuation of the embassy is expected soon, but it was unclear if there will be a public announcement.
 Forces commanded by two previously allied leaders of Sudan's ruling council began a violent power struggle last weekend.
 Hundreds have died so far and a nation reliant on food aid has been tipped into what the United Nations calls a humanitarian catastrophe.

-John Kirby, the White House national security spokesperson, said President Joe Biden approved a plan this week to move U.S. forces nearby in case they are needed to help evacuate American diplomats.
-"We are simply pre-positioning some additional capabilities nearby in case that they're needed," Kirby told reporters.
+U.S. Army General Mark Milley, chairman of the Joint Chiefs of Staff, discussed the safety of Americans in Sudan during a phone call on Friday with Sudan's army chief, General Abdel Fattah al-Burhan, his office said.
+John Kirby, the White House national security spokesperson, said President Joe Biden approved a plan this week to move U.S. forces nearby in case they are needed to help evacuate American diplomats, without saying where.
+Reuters has previously reported their repositioning to Djibouti.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)